alphagov/govuk-prototype-kit/docs/guides/publishing-on-heroku.md

 Install the [Heroku toolbelt](https://toolbelt.heroku.com/).

 The toolbelt lets you use Heroku through the terminal.
 You will need to restart the terminal after installing the toolbelt.

+> This doesn't currently work on Windows due to a software incompatability.
+The Heroku toolbelt is not compatible with Git Bash - you will need to use CMD instead.

 ## 3) Choose a name for your app.
 Pick a name for your app.
 You need to choose a name that's unique.
 The name is used in the url for your prototype.
 For example: